 • Parking fee

-Renters may find that condo owners may be more willing to negotiate on things like fees than apartment management teams, as these are private owners trying to keep their units rented out for income purposes.
+Renters may find that condo owners are more willing to negotiate on things like fees than apartment management teams, as these are private owners trying to keep their units rented out for income purposes.

-A buyer of a condo will pay monthly fees that may cover insurance for and maintenance of common areas, water and sewer charges, garbage and recycling collection, condo management services, and contributions to a reserve account.
+Buying a condo will mean paying monthly maintenance fees that cover insurance for and upkeep of common areas, water and sewer charges, garbage and recycling collection, condo management services, and contributions to a reserve account.

 Community

-Condos usually have a greater sense of community than apartments, given that their residents are likely to stay around longer.
+Condos usually have a greater sense of community than apartment complexes, given that their residents are likely to stay around longer.
 In many cases, residents consist of the condo owners themselves.

 By contrast, renters living in apartments often intend to stay for only a couple of years.
 While that’s not to say that there aren’t occasional resident get-togethers at some apartment complexes, you’re less likely to encounter the same faces over several months.